Dutrix96/Dutrix96/README.md

 # 👋 Hi there!
-I'm Dutrix96
+I'm Jose Enrique Aguila

 🎓 **Web Application Development Student (DAW)** from Spain, passionate about creating clean, efficient, and user-focused software.
 💻 I love exploring new technologies, building projects from scratch, and continuously improving my code.